iamthedh7/CS331.M22.KHCL-SematicSegmentation_ForSelfDrivingCar/README.md

       <cmd>
       python Evaluate.py

-- If we want to see how the results are predicted with your model, open Visual Studio Code and run: 'Single_pred.ipynb'.
+- If we want to see how the results are predicted with your model, open Visual Studio Code and run: **_'Single_pred.ipynb'_**.

 - Run this cmd line to show many result images like a video.
 You can edit a little bit to use for a video as input: